 docker-compose.yml file to the format needed by the orchestrator).

 Figure 5-10.
-Adding the Docker Deploy task to your Environment RM
+Adding the Deploy to Kubernetes task to your Environment

-Figure 5-11 demonstrates how you can edit the Docker Deploy task and specify the Target Type (Azure Container Service DC/OS, in this case), your Docker Compose File, and the Docker Registry connection (like Azure Container Registry or Docker Hub).
+Figure 5-11 demonstrates how you can edit the Deploy to Kubernetes task with the sections available for configuration.
 This is the task that will retrieve your ready-to-use custom Docker images to be deployed as containers in the cluster.

 Figure 5-11.
-Docker Deploy task definition deploying to Azure Container Service DC/OS
+Docker Deploy task definition deploying to ACS DC/OS

 [!INFORMATION] To read more about the CD pipeline with Azure DevOps Services and Docker, visit https://azure.microsoft.com/services/devops/pipelines